 We aim to teach the next generation the value of innovation and protecting IP and encourage a more inclusive talent pipeline.
 To that end, CI2 is helping the USPTO establish paid internships to provide hands-on training to community college and university students.

 These interns will learn about the USPTO’s role in protecting IP.
 The interns will also learn about the USPTO’s work in granting patents and trademarks, as well as other work to foster innovation.
-Our first group of interns is due to join the USPTO in early 2023.
+Our first group of interns have joined the USPTO in January 2023.

 The USPTO receives approximately 40,000 patent applications annually that name at least one inventor who is a first-time application filer.
 For some first-time filers, speeding up the process of securing a patent could accelerate their ability to receive a return on their investment—by starting companies, securing capital, and creating jobs.

 This new fast-track program will provide expedited examination and early indication of patentability for such first-time filers.
 It will include extra support, including required training.
-More information on the program will be in the federal register notice that is expected to publish later this fall.
+The program launched on March 9, 2023 with the publication in the federal register notice.
+Please visit https://www.uspto.gov/FirstTimePatentFiler for more information on this initiative.

 By expanding access to free (“pro bono”) legal services, we can assist more underresourced innovators, protect their ideas, and bring them to market.
 To that end, we are expanding both our Law School Clinic Certification Program and our support of our regional Patent Pro Bono Program.